-The value of this maximum rate will typically be expressed as ‘litres of oxygen consumed per minute’ or in ‘milliliters of oxygen consumed per kilogram of body weight per minute’ to account for variation in body types.1
+The value of this maximum rate will typically be expressed as ‘liters of oxygen consumed per minute’ or in ‘milliliters of oxygen consumed per kilogram of body weight per minute’ to account for variations in body types.1

-Overall, the most common structure of these tests that measure cardiovascular endurance involves a set of timed runs with varying distance and pace.1
+Overall, the most common structure of these tests that measure cardiovascular endurance involves a set of timed runs with varying distances and paces.1

 Shuttle runs: the standard shuttle run and variations

 Many variations of these timed runs that are used to this day fall under the category of shuttle runs.

 Shuttle runs attempt to estimate someone’s cardiovascular endurance by having the individual run back and forth between two marked points that are usually 20 meters apart.1